Headon, Nottinghamshire

-Headon is a village in Headon cum Upton civil parish, in the Bassetlaw district, of the county of Nottinghamshire, England.
+Headon is a village in Headon cum Upton civil parish, in the Bassetlaw district council area of the county of Nottinghamshire, England.
 The village is adjacent to the villages of Upton, Nether Headon, East Drayton, Eaton, Gamston, Woodbeck and Stokeham.
 In 2011 the parish, together with Stokeham had a population of 253.
-The area is 3.5 miles south east of the nearest market town Retford, 26 miles north east of the county town Nottingham and 125 miles north of London.
-There are 2 listed buildings in Headon village.
+The area is 31/2 miles south east of the nearest market town Retford, 26 miles north east of the county town Nottingham and 125 miles north of London.
+There are two listed buildings in Headon village.

 Toponymy

 Headon was known as Hedun in the Domesday Book and is possibly derived from the Old English for high hill.

 Geography

 Location

 The village lies in the north east portion of the Nottinghamshire county and southern area of Bassetlaw district.

 It is surrounded by the following local areas: